britzl/lumiere/lumiere/effects/README.md

 # Effects
-Lumiere provides a system that makes it very easy to apply multiple post effects to a game.
+Lumiere provides a system that makes it very easy to apply multiple post-effects to a game.
 This could be anything from lights or blur to scanlines and LCD effects.
 The system is completely optional and is not active by default.

 # Usage
 You use the effects system by creating a post-effect chain and apply it as part of your Lumiere program.
 The effects you add will be applied one by one with a render target as input: